Brown leaves/brown spots: sunburn, water stress or cold?

 No. Recovery is indicated by new leaves that remain healthy. -

-If brown spots spread quickly and the potting soil remains stale/wet: check for root stress/root rot.
+If brown spots spread quickly and the potting soil remains musty/wet: check for root stress/root rot.

-Read more: Light & location · Too much water vs. too little water Repotting & choosing a pot size
+Further reading: Light & location · Too much water vs too little water · Repotting & choosing pot size

 Related